dodosaurus/endurance-legends/README.md

   - we need to rework whole fetching mechanism - to fetch often but in small calls, instead of doing one big call and clogging whole site at the start
   - so for cards only user will be fetched, for activity table only activites - this way Suspense will probably work (problematic at first tries...)
 - [ ] confetti when opening card pack (add more visual funniness)
+- [ ] when user is deleted, and cookie is still stored in client, it do not get reseted

 META GAME (upgrading cards after all collection is collected - or some value goal reached)
 - this should serve as continuation for athletes that already collected all (majority of the cards)